TZstatsADS/Fall2018-Proj1-XJieWei/README.md

 Term: Fall 2018

 + Projec title: Does happiness change after marriage?
+What makes them happy?
 + This project is conducted by [Xiaojie Wei]

 + Project summary: In this project, I explore the relationship between happiness and the marital status.
 There is a saying that "Marriage is the tomb of love"(by Giacomo Casanova).I am interested in how the happiness changes when a single person become married and when a married person become divorced.